gsscoder/facebook-snooper/README.md

 # Facebook Snooper

-Scrape Facebook profile pages using a normal log in (without an API key).
+Scrapes Facebook profile pages using a normal log in (without an API key).
 Inspired by [facebook-scraper](https://github.com/kevinzg/facebook-scraper).

 ## Install
 ```sh